The benefits of planning stories for your nonprofit organization well in advance

 Planning stories for nonprofit organizations

-What does your storytelling plan look like?
-Is it documented – perhaps something you share with your colleagues?
-Is it in your head?
+What does your nonprofit organization’s storytelling plan look like?
+Is it documented in a way that you can share with your colleagues?
+Does it only exist in your head?

 Do you have a storytelling plan?